readthedocs/readthedocs.org/docs/gsoc.rst

           Please give us a little while to work on things, and check back on this page for updates.

-Read the Docs is hoping to participate in the Google Summer of Code in 2018.
+Read the Docs is participating in the Google Summer of Code in 2018.
 This page will contain all the information for students and anyone else interested in helping.

 Skills